Read Me - The Manual - How To...

 Autosave progress & Continue

-Kraken automatically saves your recovery progress so you wont loose time spent trying to get back your lost password.
+Kraken automatically saves your recovery progress every 1000 password so you wont loose time spent trying to recover your password protected files.

 Prefix and Suffix